-You probably hate your blender at this point.
+Over the next 2 to 4 weeks you’ll probably hate your blender and crave more substantial meals.
 But your diet hasn’t changed from the pureed foods.
-Its very important to stick to the diet that your surgeon prescribes – this can be tough but absolutely necessary.
-Eating solids such as nuts or fibrous vegetables could cause your staple line to rupture and you could leak.
+It’s essential to stick to the diet that your surgeon prescribes – this can be tough but necessary.
+Eating solids such as nuts or fibrous vegetables could cause your staple line to rupture, and you could leak.
 A leak is life-threatening.
 The good news is that you’ve already lost weight.
 And this should encourage you to stick to your new diet.

 Follow the exercise/activity regimen your surgeon has provided.
-This is typically not more than simple daily walks.
+The exercise regimen is not more than simple daily walks.
 In most instances, patients are encouraged to walk 3 to 5 times per day for 5 to 10 minutes at a time, gradually increasing the length of each walk as tolerated.
 Other forms of exercise are generally not recommended.
-Weight training is typically contra-indicated at this point.
+Weight training is contraindicated at this point.

-You’re back at work and you’ve already lost a good amount of weight.
-While some people still feel a bit tired, most people are encouraged by their weight loss, feel lighter and some have more energy than they did before surgery.
+You’re back at work, and you’ve already lost a fair amount of weight.
+While some people still feel a bit tired, most people are encouraged by their weight loss, feel lighter, and some have more energy than they did before surgery.
 You may need additional support during this stage.
 Your mood is likely to be up and down.
-If you haven’t been on the forums, check out this post to see which forums we recommend.

 After a few weeks of soft, pureed foods its time for a change.
-With your doctors approval, you can typically add soft, solid foods to your diet.
+With your doctor’s approval, you can add soft, solid foods to your diet.
 These include: